While in Chapter 4 curves played the secondary role

 the unit tangent to indicate that the choice has already been made.
 Between these two

-legitimate unit tangents, the derivative corresponds to the one that
+legitimate unit tangents, the derivative corresponds to the one that points in the

 5.2The arc length integral